chriscdn/cs-rest/README.md

 ### POST, PUT, and PATCH Requests

-The Content Server REST API doesn't understand requests with the `Content-Type` header being `application/json`.
+The Content Server REST API doesn't understand requests with the `Content-Type` header set to `application/json`.
 This usually causes problems with POST, PUT, and PATCH requests.

-This module provides a small wrapper for converting a JavaScript object into a format that can be submitted with the `Content-Type` header `multipart/form-data`, which Content Server can understand.
+This module provides a small wrapper to convert a JavaScript object into a format that can be submitted as `multipart/form-data`, which Content Server understands.

 ### Thin Wrapper